Kequc/nano-records/README.md

 When an error is returned it has the above format.
 Generally you should never see `no_db_file` or `conflict` so maybe these are not so common errors.

-A conflict would only happen if the max number of retries was reached on a request, possibly you have too much activity on one specific document.
+A `conflict` would only happen if the max number of retries was reached on a request, possibly you have too much activity on one specific document.

-You might see database missing if your couchdb has security locked down.
+You might see `no_db_file` if your couchdb has security locked down.

 ## &#8620; Contribute